Ed-zo/ServerBackuper/README.md

         - `unique` - A unique ID is generated
         - `time` - Date and time is used
     - `prefix` Text that will be prepended to the name
+- `deleteAfter` Number of seconds when archive is still relevant.
+This setting is optional.
+If this setting is not set, no backups will be deleted
 - `out` Folder used for saving archived files
 - `settings` All other optional settings for backupers